-- Policies 23.2.2.1 Avoid the adverse effects of subdivision and development on the life-supporting capacity of soil. - 23.2.2.2 Enable a range of activities to utilise the range of soil types and microclimates. - 23.2.2.3 Protect the soil resource by controlling activities including earthworks and indigenous vegetation clearance. - 23.2.2.4 Encourage land management practices and activities that benefit soil and vegetation cover.

-23.2.3 Objective - The life supporting capacity of water is safeguarded through the integrated management of the effects of activities.
+- 23.2.2.1 Avoid the adverse effects of subdivision and development on the life-supporting capacity of soil. - 23.2.2.2 Enable a range of activities to utilise the range of soil types and microclimates. - 23.2.2.3 Protect the soil resource by controlling activities including earthworks and indigenous vegetation clearance. - 23.2.2.4 Encourage land management practices and activities that benefit soil and vegetation cover. - 23.2.3 Objective The life supporting capacity of water is safeguarded through the integrated management of the effects of activities.

+Policy

-- Policy 23.2.3.1 In conjunction with the Otago Regional Council, regional plans and strategies: - a. encourage activities, that use water efficiently, thereby conserving water quality and quantity; - b. discourage activities that adversely affect the potable quality and life supporting capacity of water and associated ecosystems.
+In conjunction with the Otago Regional Council, regional plans and strategies:

+- a. encourage activities, that use water efficiently, thereby conserving water quality and quantity; - b. discourage activities that adversely affect the potable quality and life supporting capacity of water and associated ecosystems. - 23.2.4 Objective Land management practices that recognise and accord with the environmental sensitivity and amenity values of the Gibbston Character Zone are encouraged.